AndrewEllis93/Print-Tuning-Guide/articles/setting_expectations.md

 - ![](./images/setting_expectations/Setting_Expectations_HarshLight.jpg)

-Ellis' prints look like shit? <sup> (this is directly under a bright LED lamp at a low angle) </sup>
+Ellis' prints look like crap?

 Well... there's a bit of trickery here.
 Trickery that everyone seems to partake in.